 One of these influential women is Jasmine Green, a key figure within the Airports Engineering team.
-After graduating from Georgia Tech with a bachelor’s degree in Electrical Engineering, Jasmine spent the first four years of post-grad as a controls engineer and manufacturing engineer for two separate manufacturing companies.
+After graduating from Georgia Tech with a bachelor’s degree in Electrical Engineering, Jasmine spent the first four years of her post-grad studies as a controls engineer and manufacturing engineer for two separate companies.
 Eventually, her professional path led her to Vanderlande.

-On a whim, Jasmine aimed high and responded, “I’d like to become a controls project lead.”
+On a whim, Jasmine aimed high and responded: “I’d like to become a controls project lead.”

 She was immediately given the challenge.
-While she was originally uncertain of what she had gotten herself into, she put in the work.
-Jasmine explained that she, “went to site and was nervous, but slowly but surely learned what I was supposed to be doing…I survived it and kept getting more projects and failing and learning from those and getting better and better…”
+While Jasmine was originally uncertain of what she had let herself in for, she put in the work.
+“I went to site and was nervous, but slowly and surely learned what I was supposed to be doing,” she says.
+“I survived and kept getting more projects – succeeding and learning from those – and getting better and better.”

 Since then, Jasmine’s managers have trusted her to meet and overcome every challenge she’s been presented with.
 As Vanderlande has grown, so has she.
-Throughout her time at Vanderlande Jasmine has been a controls engineer, a controls project lead, an integration manager, and has stepped in to take over various projects for other leaders.
+Throughout her time at the company, Jasmine has been a controls engineer, a controls project lead, an integration manager, and has stepped in to take over various projects for other leaders.

-Richard Smith, Jasmine’s current manager and the VP of Engineering and IT, says one of Jasmine’s strengths is, “how she approaches challenges in an open-minded way and is always driving for the right solution.”
-He goes on to say, “Jasmine has in many ways helped Vanderlande’s fast-growing business by setting high standards, ensuring new members of the team get a great start when they join us, and challenging herself and those around her, including me, to be the best we can be.”
+Richard Smith, VP of NA Airports Engineering & IT, says one of her strengths is: “how she approaches challenges in an open-minded way and is always driving for the right solution.
+Jasmine has helped Vanderlande’s fast-growing business by setting high standards, ensuring new members of the team get a great start when they join us, and challenging herself and those around her, including me, to be the best we can be.”

 For Jasmine, there have been many times throughout her career where she’s been uncertain and wondered, “What have I gotten myself into?”
-But for her, “You put one foot forward and try to learn something new…I’ve been afraid before, but that’s never stopped me from failing, and failure is a great teacher as long as you learn from it.”
+But for her: “You put one foot forward and try to learn something new.
+I’ve been afraid before, but that’s never stopped me from failing, and failure is a great teacher as long as you learn from it.”

-While Jasmine’s managers and her peers appreciate her drive to know and do what is right, she also attributes certain areas of her professional growth to those she works with.
-“To me, it is important to hold true to this idea that it’s people, not process and tools.
-We are on the same team, which creates a safe base if somebody knows you see them as a colleague and you’re in this together,” says Jasmine.
-She attests to the “it’s the people who matter” culture of Vanderlande that embraced her when she started, and now as it evolves, she strives to hold on to that ideal.
+While Jasmine’s managers and her peers appreciate her drive to know and do what is right, she also attributes certain areas of her professional growth to those she works with: “To me, it is important to hold true to the idea that it’s people, not process and tools.
+We are on the same team, which creates a safe base if somebody knows you see them as a colleague and you’re in this together.”
+She attests to the “it’s the people who matter” culture of Vanderlande that she embraced when she started, and now as it evolves, she strives to hold on to that ideal.